rambodazimi/Arena-Ticketing-System/README.md

 ## Application Program Functionalities

 ### 1. Add a new event to the system
-Admin can add a new event to the system.
-A new record (tuple) of Event will be created.

 ### 2. Register a new user to the system
-User can create a new account and register on the system.
-A new record (tuple) of RegisteredUsers will be created.

 ### 3. Purchase a ticket from the system
-User can select an event and purchase a ticket within the system.
-A new record (tuple) of Tickets will be created.

 ### 4. Add a new sponsor to an event
-Admin add add a new sponsor to an event within the system.
-A new record (tuple) of Sponsors and Sponsorship will be created.

 ### 5. Analytics
 1. View all events